msupply-foundation/msupply_docs/content/docs/dispensary/prescriptions.md

 ![pack sizes warning!](/docs/distribution/images/os_warning_no_quantity.png)

-If you add an item forget to enter a quantity to issue, and click `OK` you will see this warning message.
+If you add an item, forget to enter a quantity to issue, and click `OK` you will see this warning message.
 It is informing you that there is no issue quantity; from here you can click `OK` again to confirm that you intended to enter `0`, in which case the window will close and a placeholder row will be added to the shipment.
 You can edit the row later and add a quantity.
 If you forget to add a quantity however, and confirm the shipment as allocated, this row will be removed!

 ### Issue a quantity of packs